-- 1. Eligible candidates for the positions of President and Vice-president are full Professors and Associate Professors of the School.
-Presidents serve for two years and may run for a second (continuous) term.
-Re-election is permitted two years after the end of their first 4-year term. - 2.
-The President of a School has the following duties: - a) he1 is the head of all the services of the School and supervises their proper operation according to the laws and regulations; - b) he convenes and presides over the School's Assembly and supervises the execution of its resolutions; - c) he convenes and presides over the School's Administrative Board and supervises the execution of its resolutions; - d) he supervises the execution of the School's Programme of Studies; - e) he supervises the School's register of scientific publications; - f) he issues acts of classification of professors to part-time status; - j) he forwards the resolutions of the School's Assembly to the competent authorities; - k) he appoints committees for the execution of particular projects; - m) he writes the School's annual report of activities and submits it to the Deanship; - n) he is the School's representative to the Senate; he informs the School's Assembly of the deliberations and resolutions of the Senate. - 3.
+1Eligible candidates for the positions of President and Vice-president are full Professors and Associate Professors of the School.
+Presidents serve for two years.

+The President of a School has the following duties:

+- a) he2 is the head of all the services of the School and supervises their proper operation; - b) is the School's representative to the Senate; - c) convenes and presides over the School's Assembly and supervises the execution of its resolutions; - d) convenes and presides over the School's Administrative Board and supervises the execution of its resolutions; - e) informs the Assembly and the School's Administrative Board about the decisions of the Senate referring to the School, as well as to the general operation of the University - f) supervises the educational function and execution of the School's Programme of Studies, if no person responsible for the study program has been appointed, - g) issues acts of classification of professors to part-time status; - h) grants the permissions of article 157 to the Professors of the Department, for which the President is responsible, after a decision of the Assembly, approves the movement of School's professors if the movement is carried out for the needs of the School.

+2 In this document the generic masculine is used in pronouns for grammatical simplicity; it refers to all humans regardless of their sex, and is meant to have no discriminatory connotations.

+- j) transmits the opinions, proposals or suggestions of the Assembly of the School to the competent administrative bodies of the University, - k) supervises the School's register of scientific publications; - I) appoints committees for the execution of particular projects; - m) prepares and approves the annual report of the School's actions, which it submits for approval to the School's Assembly and forwards it to the Deanship, the Senate and the Board of Directors of the University. - n) exercises any other authority defined in the internal regulations of the University - 3.
 The Vice-president performs the duties of the President whenever the latter is absent for whatever reason.